 Kelsey practices land use, environmental, and conservation law at BCM.
 As a Vermont native and current enthusiastic resident of New Hampshire’s Lakes Region, Kelsey appreciates the environmental and land use challenges facing people and communities in Northern New England.
-She joined BCM in the fall of 2017 and is excited to help clients navigate the web of environmental and land use laws and regulations to assist New Englanders to build sustainable, healthy, and equitable communities.
+Since she joined BCM in the fall of 2017, she has helped clients navigate the web of environmental and land use laws and regulations to assist New Englanders to build sustainable, healthy, and equitable communities.

-Kelsey is a member of the Real Estate Law, Municipal & Governmental Law, and Telecommunications, Energy & Utilities Law Sections of the New Hampshire Bar Association and currently serves as Clerk of the Environmental and Natural Resources Law Section.
+Kelsey serves as an alternate member on both the New Hampton Planning Board and the New Hampton Conservation Commission.
+She is a member of the Real Estate Law, Municipal & Governmental Law, Telecommunications, Energy & Utilities Law, and Environmental & Natural Resources Law Sections of the New Hampshire Bar Association.
 She is also a member of the New Hampshire Women’s Bar Association.

 Before joining BCM, Kelsey clerked for the New Hampshire Superior Courts, working primarily for Superior Court Justices based in Concord and Keene.
 Before moving back to Northern New England, she earned her JD from the University of Colorado School of Law in Boulder, Colorado where she focused her studies on natural resources and land use law, and earned a Certificate in American Indian law.
 She also earned the Sustainable Development Scholarship, Clifford J. Calhoun Award for academic excellence and high character, and the Rocky Mountain Mineral Law Foundation Scholarship.
 Outside the classroom, she gained valuable experience working on local, state, and federal natural resources and environmental issues at Modrall Sperling in Albuquerque, New Mexico, the Boulder County Attorney’s Office, and working for a judge in the U.S. District Court for the District of Colorado in Denver, Colorado.